 The ARM Compiler toolchain enables you to build applications that have been developed to build only with GCC.
 However, there might be cases when the ARM Compiler toolchain cannot complete the build successfully, because of GCC specific functionality that the ARM Compiler toolchain does not emulate.
 For such cases, a compiler feature is provided that invokes the GCC toolchain to attempt to complete the build.
-This feature is known as GCC fallback, and it supports the CodeSourcery 2010Q1 gcc toolchain release.
+This feature is known as GCC fallback, and it supports the CodeSourcery 2010Q1 GNU toolchain release.

-GCC fallback cannot be used to build the Linux kernel, only user applications.
+You cannot use GCC fallback to build the Linux kernel, only user applications.

-To specify GCC fallback, include the compiler option -Warmcc, --gcc_fallback.
+To specify GCC fallback, include the compiler options -Warmcc and --gcc_fallback.
 GCC is invoked with the same GCC-style command-line options that are given to armcc.
 Therefore, GCC fallback has the same effect as the following shell script: